y-arjun-y/arjunyadav/pages-md/projects.md

 <small>Continuing this breath-taking journey in AI safety (the research part being with my brother).
 Please see my <a href="/notebook">notebook</a> as well!</small>

 <hr />

+- <time>Dec 03, 2023</time> Waiting for a work trial, in the meanwhile check [this](https://www.lesswrong.com/posts/Kwb29ye3qsvPzoof8/20-strategies-for-avoiding-deceptive-alignment-1) out!

 - <time>Dec 02, 2023</time> Something big might have just happened...